raspberrypilearning/python-web-server-with-flask/en/step_5.md

-## Challenge: Add a HTML template to your 2nd page
+## Challenge: add a HTML template to the second page

-Now you have changed your `index` page to use a HTML template now do the same for your `cakes` page?
+Now you've learn how to change your 'index' page to use a HTML template, do the same for your 'cakes' page!

 --- hints ---

 --- hint ---

-Repeat the same process to create the index template for the cakes page.
+Repeat the same steps you've just followed to create a template for the cakes page.

 --- /hint ---